 Scammers set up fake websites or ads on online classifieds and social media (FaceBook/Gumtree) pretending to sell sought-after dog breeds at amazing prices.
 Cavoodles and French Bulldogs have been the scam of choice.
 As the buyer hasn’t been able to visit the pooch, the scammer asks for up-front payments via money transfer to pay for the pet and transport it to you.
 Once paid, you never hear from them again.

 If you’re thinking of buying a dog or any pet soon, the best advice is to wait until you can meet your new companion face-to-face.

 Every situation is different, and for some accessing super early is a viable (and potentially) only choice available.

 The most important thing to consider, no matter how difficult the situation, is that super is a key part of your retirement savings.
 Removing super early can have a dramatic impact.
 Industry Super Australia (ISA) estimates that if a 35 year-old with a $60,000 balance removed the entire $20,000 available, the balance would drop by $66,000 at retirement.

 That’s a significant amount of savings to claw back.

-Again, with any decision of this kind it’s important to speak to a trusted adviser to look at all the pros and cons.
+Again, with any decision of this kind it’s important to speak to a trusted advisor to look at all the pros and cons.
 There may be better choices to consider that provide financial relief, but not at the expense of your financial wellbeing.

 At Tribeca Financial we’re here to help.
 Currently we’re offering free of charge, 45-minute financial consultations (via phone or video conference) to those who are affected by this crisis, for example people who have lost their jobs, have reduced work hours, have been stood down and/or are under financial stress.